3.c) Laws of Mendel

-The theory of Mendel, contrary to that of Darwin, has always been a clear and simple example of the application of inductive reasoning.
-Some controlled experiments give place to a theoretical interpretation that, within its context, is refutable.
-However, we must keep in mind that the interpretation was made according to the existing knowledge of those times.
+Contrary to Darwin’s theory, Mendel's laws have always been a clear example of inductive reasoning.
+Some controlled experiments give place to an accurate theoretical interpretation within its context.
+However, we must keep in mind the existing knowledge at the time.

-We have to recognize that it has never been attempted to present the theory of Mendel or the laws of Mendel as a theory of evolution (due to the distortion of the meaning of evolution) since the combination of genes, in of itself, does not produce traits different from the originals.
+Usually, there is no attempt to present Mendel's laws as a theory of evolution –due to the distortion of the meaning– since just a combination of genes does not produce different traits from the originals.

-The fact that the laws of Mendel introduce previously unknown elements or mechanisms does not help the theory of Darwin much either.
-It is no surprise that its contribution was ignored by the scientific community for 50 years; a difficult case to understand if it was not for the explanation that the sociology of science offers us.
+Mendel's laws introducing previously unknown elements or mechanisms of evolution did not help Darwin much either.
+It is no surprising the scientific community ignored Mendel’s contribution for 50 years; hard to understand without the sociology of science of Thomas Kuhn.

-Due to the dynamics that evolution implies, and given the multiple advantages of the sexual differentiation, the General Theory of the Conditional Evolution of Life (GTCEL) understands that the laws of Mendel or, in general, the theory of Mendel has provided a great contribution to the theory of evolution in its correct meaning.
-Moreover, that it maintains its applicability with the appropriate conceptual corrections.
+Due to the dynamics evolution implies, and given the multiple advantages of sexual differentiation, the general theory of the Conditional Evolution of Life –CEL– understands Mendel has provided a remarkable contribution in its correct meaning.
+Moreover, it maintains its applicability with appropriate conceptual adjustments.

-The initial interpretation of the laws of inheritance does not raise any problems since it is accepted and the general advancement of science updates it; however, what can indeed pose some serious problems is the way in which schools explain the theory of Mendel.
+The initial interpretation of genetic heritage laws does not raise any problems since it is accepted, and the general advancement of science has updated it.
+However, what can indeed pose some serious issues is how schools keep explaining them.

-The concept of the dominant and recessive gene in the laws of Mendel is explained with an approach that is a little archaic and, of course, where there can be certain conceptual difficulties, such as “What happens when two dominant genes come together?”
-They resort to concepts like co-dominance because the genetic mechanisms, that actually are unknown, make it so that a gene or piece of individual genetic code behaves as if it is dominant or recessive.
-In many cases, scientists know those genetic mechanisms, at least partially, but what happens is that they cannot explain them easily, based on the simple concept of dominance in the context of general randomness.
+The approach of the concept of the dominant and recessive gene is a little archaic.
+There can be conceptual difficulties, such as “What happens when two dominant genes come together?”
+Academia resorts to concepts like co-dominance, and it seems the genetic mechanisms are unknown.
+Nonetheless, scientists know those genetic mechanisms, at least partially, but they cannot elucidate them straightforwardly based on the simple concept of dominance and within the context of general randomness.

-A little more difficult to clarify, with the classic idea of the laws of Mendel, would be the concept of co-recession.
+A little more challenging to clarify, with the classical ideas, would be the concept of co-recession.

-Currently, due to the relevancy of Mendel’s laws, it cannot be enough to say that a gene is dominant or recessive; it has to argue why a gene acts dominant by explaining the causes of such behavior.
-Largely, the concept maintains its original meaning because it is associated with the idea of genes with discrete characteristics (red, white, pink, but not shades in full evolution) because it is more convenient for the prevailing and mistaken notion of evolution.
+Due to Mendel’s laws' relevancy, it cannot be enough to say a gene is dominant or recessive; there have to be arguments explaining why.
+Mostly, the concept maintains its original meaning because the traditional idea of discrete gene characteristics –red, white, pink, but not tones in full evolution– is more convenient for the prevailing notion.